 Have fun, enjoy the experience, develop new relationships, and generate some amazing content!

-Ask the Readers: What Makes an Interview Exceptional to You?
+Ask the Audience: What Makes an Interview Exceptional to You?

 What makes an interview exceptional and makes an interview terrible?